 Government Buildings maintains and operates the facilities at the City Hall complex, while also supporting other facilities such as the fire stations, the Senior Center, Boise Art Museum, and the Library.
 The staff also supports internal departments through conference room setups, area reconfigurations, remodels, and relocations.

-Operations is the largest division in the City of Boise Public Works.
+Operations is the largest division in Boise Public Works Department.
 This division is fully supported by user fees.
 Operations tests and monitors two wastewater treatment plants to comply with federal, state and local environmental regulations.
 This division also treats sewage pumped from area septic tanks, Garden City, and three other sewer districts.
 Operations also maintains all the City's sewer lines and handles the "biosolids" which is a product of the sewage and cleaning process.
-The biosolids are re-used at the City's "Twenty-Mile South Farm".
+The biosolids are re-used at the City's "Twenty-Mile South Biosolids Application Site".